Are you currently looking for a Certified Gottman Couples Therapist to use research-based approaches to help your relationship?

 Frequently Asked Questions

-• Since therapists are from all over the world, we cannot post a clear fee.
-Once you apply to participate in the study, we will inform you of a possible Certified Gottman Therapist and their session rates before we schedule a screening call to share more information about the study.
+Fees depend on location, depending on both the individual Certified Gottman Therapist as well as the length of sessions (e.g. longer 90-minute sessions cost more than shorter sessions).
+The form should provide an estimate based on your state or country as you fill out the application, and once you apply to participate in the study, we will also inform you of a possible estimate of a range of session rates before we schedule a screening call to share more information about the study.
 Most therapists charge rates consistent with the average rates in their area.

-• Yes.
+It depends.
 Some but not all Certified Gottman Therapists accept insurance.
-The remaining therapists may be able to offer a Superbill that you can submit to insurance.
+Some therapists who do not are still able to offer a Superbill that you can submit to insurance.
 We would recommend checking with your provider about what they do cover.
 When responding to the application verification email for the study, please indicate that you are interested in being connected with a therapist who takes insurance and we will do the best we can to find you one.

 Part A: The cost.